Inochi2D/inochi2d-docs/docs/source/spec/payload/blending.rst

 * Difference
 * Exclusion

+These blending modes use legacy blending if you have more than a Albedo output on some platforms.

 **Implementation Notes**

 * This extension can be implemented in OpenGL via the `GL_KHR_blend_equation_advanced and GL_KHR_blend_equation_advanced_coherent <https://registry.khronos.org/OpenGL/extensions/KHR/KHR_blend_equation_advanced.txt>`__ extensions.